 We also ensure that the learning objectives are achieved through lessons that are designed through Bloom’s taxonomy which talks about 6 levels of thinking.
 We ensure that students are taken through the remembering stage till they have achieved the highest level of thinking which is creating by themselves.

-Learning is also achieved through hands on activity which is through Robotics which gives them an insight of STEM, it is an acronym for Science, Technology, Engineering and Math.
+Learning is also achieved through hands on activity which is through Robotics which gives them an insight of STEM, which is an acronym for Science, Technology, Engineering and Math.
 According to the United States National Research Council and the National Science Foundation, STEM fields are collectively considered core technological underpinnings of an advanced society, and we at PBIS use robotics or technology and engineering education right from grade 1 level.

 The school prepares its students to attain mastery in the following curricula: